Frequently Asked Questions (FAQ’s)

-If I ever need to cancel class due to snow or for any other reason, I will let students know via email on the day of class by 9 AM for Monday classes, by 2:30 PM for Monday and Tuesday classes and by 10:30 AM for Thursday class.
+If I ever need to cancel class due to snow or for any other reason, I will let students know via email on the day of class by 9 AM for Monday classes, by 2:30 PM for Tuesday classes and by 9 AM for Thursday class (Women’s Qigong Class).
 If possible, I will schedule a class at another time to make up the class I cancel.
 Otherwise, I will issue credit for the next belly dance session, or refund for the one class if the student is not continuing in another session.